 There were questions over Slegers' lack of experience prior to her taking over at Arsenal; this is her first managerial role after all.
 But the way she's tweaked Arsenal's system to become significantly more effective without so much as changing the starting XI suggests that she may be a viable candidate to lead them forwards.

-Her task will get tougher before the international break, with a double header against Juventus in the Champions League either side of a vital WSL game at home to Aston Villa.
+Her task will get tougher before the international break, with a double header against Juventus in the Champions League either side of a vital WSL derby at Tottenham.

 The two games against the Italian side, starting in Turin on Tuesday before a return at the Emirates next Thursday, will define Group C, with both Arsenal and Juventus having lost to Bayern Munich and beaten Valarenga in their opening two games.